socotecio/django-socio-grpc/docs/features/filters.rst

 A final example of filtering the initial queryset would be to use the `grpc metadata <https://github.com/grpc/grpc/tree/master/examples/python/metadata>`_

 In DSG, metadata is used to replace the query parameters systems.
-It is very flexible as it's not in the proto file.
+It is very flexible as it's not specified through the proto file.

-The main inconvenients are:
+The main inconveniences are:
     * The metadata are not binary serialized so passing a lot of data as filters may result in **poor performance**
     * They not exported in the proto so **not documented** by default.